 Fig Jam

 • Avoid cutting back on the sugar.
 The sugar is necessary for the jam to come together and set properly, so try not to cut back too much or you’ll end up with soupy jam.
 This recipe has not been tested with sugar substitutes.

-• How do you know when jam is done?
-You can tell your fig jam is ready when most of the liquid has been absorbed, it looks shiny and falls off the spoon in bigger clumps instead of drips, with a jammy consistency.
-Try dragging a spoon through the middle โ€“ if it fills back in slowly, itโ€™s ready.
+• Confirming the jam is cooked.
+You can tell your fig jam is ready when most of the liquid has been absorbed, it looks shiny, and falls off the spoon in big clumps instead of drips, and has a jam-like consistency.
+Try dragging a spoon through the middle—if it fills back in slowly, it’s ready.

+Fig Jam